Wednesday, October 26, 2016

 I took my place on top of third base and listened to the crowd which, amazingly, was even louder than the night before.
 You literally could not hear yourself think, and it was a great sensation.

 We were on the field for about 30 minutes or so.
 After leaving the field I made my way through various parts of the stadium.
 I remember walking past the door of the office which would become my own office some 5 1/2 years in the future.
 I also encountered front office personnel who would become my future co-workers in various levels of happiness.
 I ran into team president Jerry Bell who had a bottle of champagne in one hand a huge cigar in his mouth.
-Jerry gave me a big hug for no other reason than I was the only person nearby whom he hadn't given one to.
+Jerry gave me a big hug for no other reason than I was the only person nearby whom he hadn't given one to yet.
 Many of them were carrying champagne bottles and lit cigars.
 I walked outside to the scoreboard sign which stood at the corner of 5th and Chicago Avenues and there was a guy who was running into it at full speed and slamming his body into the side of it.
 I guess he was hoping to hit it hard enough to knock out some of the lights on it.
 A few minutes later though he was successful in his quest.
 He hit the side of this metal storage area and the lights on the smaller dot matrix board went completely dark.

 It was misting by this time and the crowd, some of whom had tried to actually climb the light poles, applauded in appreciation of the effort.